 However, it seems that turtles use hissing more when under duress, not when they just want a pesky cousin to leave them alone!

-How Turtles Communicate with Humans
+How Turtles Communicate With Humans

 If you’ve ever owned a turtle, you know that they have a way to communicate with you.
 They hide within their shell when they’re extremely stressed.
 Not only do they pull their head in, but they also retract their legs and tail.

-The key to understanding what your turtle is trying to convey to you is to get to know how they display different emotions.
+The key to understanding what your turtle is trying to convey is to get to know how they display different emotions.
 While it might seem foreign to us, it makes perfect sense to turtles.

 Keep in mind that while tortoises can be a little more social than sea turtles, they are both solitary creatures by nature.
 Each turtle will have their own personality, but you need to give them plenty of time to adapt to their new surroundings.